I am pleased to announce that we will now be paying writers whose work we accept for publication in Books ‘N Pieces

 •Show DON’T tell.
 Narration is all well and good if it serves a purpose.
 Readers want to SEE the story, not be told it.

 •Don’t get creative with post dialog attributes––he said, she said, is just fine.
 You don’t need “This stinks,” he spat.
 Unless he really spat, don’t say it.
 “I don’t like the curtains,” she said leisurely.
 Unless it too her a very long and comfortable time, do not use that word.

 And while “he said,” and “she said,” are all fine, when you have two people talking, you can quickly figure out who is talking.
 Just use that the first time and intermittently, but not after every sentence.”

 Proper dialog format is as follows: “I really like the curtains,” he said.
 It is NOT, “I really like the curtains!”
 He said.
 By the way, exclamation marks are for exclaiming––you know, vibrantly emphatic!!!!!

 prood proof your work before you submit it.
 If you care that little about your work to submit it without having gone through it, what response are you expecting from me?
-Excellent proofing methods include reading it aloud, having someone read it to you, record it and play it back.
+Excellent proofing methods include reading it aloud, having someone read it to you, record it and play it back, and other methods.
 You will be amazed at the mistakes you find.

 Please avoid ALL CAPS.
 IT LOOKS LIKE YOU ARE SCREAMING AND EVEN IF YOUR CHARACTER IS SCREAMING IT SHOULD BE IN lower case.